 Embryo Grading in IVF

 Embryo grading is a method used in IVF (in vitro fertilization) treatments to evaluate the quality of the embryos.
-During IVF in Cyprus, a woman’s ovaries are first stimulated to produce more eggs and are then collected using ultrasound-guided aspiration.
-After the egg retrieval, eggs are fertilized with the father’s (or donor) sperm in our state-of-the-art lab using an ICSI (intracytoplasmic sperm injection) method.
-The fertilized eggs, now called embryos, are cultured and graded for quality each day during the grading cycle.
+During IVF in Cyprus, a woman’s ovaries are stimulated using fertility drugs to produce more eggs.
+When ready, these eggs are collected in a procedure called egg retrieval.
+After the egg retrieval, the mature eggs are fertilized with the father’s (or donor) sperm in our state-of-the-art lab using an ICSI (intracytoplasmic sperm injection) method.
+The fertilized eggs, now called embryos, are graded for quality each day during the grading cycle.

 Depending on their quality, embryos are usually transferred on day 3 or day 5 after the egg retrieval.
 On day 5, embryos reach the blastocyst stage.
 This is the developmental stage that naturally occurs just before the embryo implants into the wall of a woman’s uterus.

 Multiple factors will influence the final decision regarding the date of the embryo transfer including quality and development stage of embryos as well as maternal age.
 Embryo grading in IVF cycles is a powerful tool that helps our fertility team choose the good-looking embryos with the best prospects for implantation.

 Embryo quality is the ability of an embryo to produce a positive outcome and result in a healthy person.
 It is a key factor in predicting pregnancy success in IVF cycles.
 Embryo grading in IVF treatments is a very helpful tool that indicates the embryos that have the best prospects for implantation.
 Transferring the best-quality embryos increases your chance of a successful pregnancy and a healthy baby.